|

 Redstart 86

-I think they look really good against a dark green background,
+I think redstarts look really

-without some post processing manipulation.
-The
+post processing manipulation.
+The image above is a

-image above is a stunning breeding male I had been
+stunning breeding male I had been working on for about 2

-working on for about 2 weeks in the Forest of Dean in
+weeks in the Forest of Dean in early June 2010.

 Redstart 57